JetBrains/kotlin-web-site/docs/topics/kotlin-language-features-and-proposals.md

 guided by pragmatic design.
 You can find the list of language feature proposals and their statuses starting from Kotlin 1.7.0.

-## List of Kotlin language features and design proposals

 > See the explanation of language feature statues in the
 > [Kotlin evolution principles documentation](kotlin-evolution-principles.md#pre-stable-features).
 >